Meteor-Community-Packages/meteor-autoform/README.md

 * `autoConvert`: Optional.
 Set to `false` for an insert or update form to skip autoconverting property values when cleaning the form document.
 * `removeEmptyStrings`: Optional.
 Set to `false` for an insert or update form to keep empty string values when cleaning the form document.
 * `trimStrings`: Optional.
 Set to `false` for an insert or update form to keep leading and trailing spaces for string values when cleaning the form document.
-* Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.
+* Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc. When providing a boolean attribute, set it to `true` (no quotation marks) or a helper that returns `true`.

 ### quickForm